-Section I. Food Laws 4 Section II.
-Labeling Requirements 8 Section III.
-Packaging and Container Regulations 13 Section IV.
-Food Additive Regulations 14 Section V. Pesticide and Other Contaminants 14 Section VI.
-Other Requirements, Regulations, and Registration Measures 15 Section VII.
-Other Specific Standards 19 Section VIII.
-Trademarks, Brand Names and Intellectual Property Rights 20 Section IX.
-Import Procedures 21 Appendix I. Government Regulatory Key Agency Contacts 23 Appendix II.
-Other Import Specialist Technical Contacts 24
+Section I. Food Laws

+Section II.
+Labeling Requirement

+Section III.
+Packaging and Container Regulations11

+Section IV.
+Food Additive Regulations12

+Section V. Pesticide and Other Contaminants

+Section VI.
+Other Requirements, Regulations, and Registration Measures

+Section VII.
+Other Specific Standards17

+Section VIII.
+Trademarks, Brand Names and Intellectual Property Rights

+Section IX.
+Import Procedures

+Section X. Trade Facilitation

+Appendix I. Government Regulatory Key Agency Contacts

+Appendix II.
+Other Import Specialist Technical Contacts

 This report was prepared by the U.S. Agricultural Trade Office (ATO) of the USDA/Foreign Agricultural Service in Sao Paulo, Brazil, for exporters of U.S. food and agricultural products.
-While every possible care has been taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
+While every possible care has been taken in the preparation of this report, the information provided may not be completely accurate either because policies have changed since its preparation or because clear and consistent information about these policies was not available.
 All links related to Brazilian food laws provided in this report are in Portuguese.
-It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
+It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities before any goods are shipped.
 Final import approval of any product is subject to the importing country's rules and regulations as interpreted by border officials at the time of product entry.